-2017 "Say-On-Pay" Vote
+2018 "Say-On-Pay" Vote

-At LTC's 2017 Annual Meeting of Stockholders, approximately 96% of the votes cast in the advisory "say-on-pay" vote were for approval of named executive officer compensation.
-The Board of Directors and Compensation Committee have considered the results of the 2017 "say-on-pay" vote and believe that it indicates that stockholders are supportive of the executive compensation program.
+At LTC's 2018 Annual Meeting of Stockholders, approximately 95% of the votes cast in the advisory "say-on-pay" vote were for approval of named executive officer compensation.
+The Board and Compensation Committee have considered the results of the 2018 "say-on-pay" vote and believe that it indicates that stockholders are supportive of the executive compensation program, which has been generally continued with the same structure in 2019.
 The Board and Compensation Committee will continue to consider "say-on-pay" votes in formulating future executive compensation policies and decisions.